pbs-assess/pacea/report/glorys/READMEglorys.txt

 Andy experimenting with using the code from marea to extract GLORYS results.

+Use from-noaa-folks/
+# 21 Jan 2026
+    # SSTjac, ASTeggs, PUlatelarv not available for update (see glorys_2026.Rmd)
+    #  as unsure of domain, so just 2025 values

 Copying several files over from marea (8/12/08) into from-marea/ but only glorys-bottom-temperature.R and R/get_CMEMS_ncdf.R are on GitHub, so